tripal/tripal_analysis_expression/README.md

 Please note this module requires **Tripal 3** or greater.
 The [Tripal 2 functional module is available for download](https://github.com/tripal/tripal_analysis_expression/releases/tag/1.0.2) but is no longer supported.

-New documentation for the new data loaders and module structure is under development.

 # Tripal Analysis: Expression

 1. [Introduction](#introduction)